altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 As he was watching the ocean burn— the mustered Belgarian troops lit their torches.<br/>
 Similar to earlier, the soldier with torches wasn’t in formation.<br/>
 Their placement seemed haphazard.<br/>
-Eric asked worriedly:
+Eric asked worriedly:<br/>
 "Is it fine to lit the torches?
 We will get bombarded by the fleet again…?"<br/>
 Regis asked Eric to help out, but he didn’t tell Eric the details of the strategy.<br/>
 And of course, he already shared it with Altina.<br/>
-She pointed with confidence:
+She pointed with confidence:<br/>
 "It’s fine!
 Look, don’t the position of the torches resemble something?"<br/>
 "Resemble…?"<br/>
 "Compare it to the thing before you."<br/>
-Eric squinted and looked at the direction Altina is pointing— "Ahh!】 he shouted:
+Eric squinted and looked at the direction Altina is pointing— "Ahh!" he shouted:<br/>
 "It resembles!
 It resembles the fort…?!"<br/>
 "That’s right."<br/>
 "Could it be…!
 The fleet out at sea would think there are two forts?!"<br/>